waffle-iron/anders.plashal.com/README.md

 - [Simple Change Case](https://convertcase.net/)
 - TODO: add link to color pallet pdf

+**To calculate the percentage values** (0% to 100%), the integer values (0 to 255) are divided by 2.55 and then rounded to whole numbers.

+**To calculate the short hex values** (0 to 9 and A to F), the integer values (0 to 255) are divided by 17 and then rounded to whole numbers.

+**To calculate the web-safe values** (0, 3, 6, 9, C and F), the integer values (0 to 255) are divided by 51, rounded to whole numbers and the multiplied with 3.

 ## Layout and Design ##
 INFO: "Site Width" is the percentage of the screen the site should take up while think of "Site Max Width" as an upper limit that the site will *never* be wider than.
 "Content Layout" has to do with the site's global setup of having a sidebar or not.